themainman8421/SciFiUI/README.md

 # Instructions

-Use the WASD keys to move the space ship in he direction you want to go.
+Use the WASD keys to move the space ship in the direction you want to go.

 Press the button to go into warp.

 # How it works

-To get the project to work i had to create 7 class.
+To get the project to work I had to create 7 class.

 These classes are:
 - Design